FOREX-Euro climbs, but gains seen limited before ECB

 By Michael Szabo

-LONDON, July 31 (Reuters) - The euro inched up against the dollar on Tuesday on month-end demand, but stayed below three-week highs on doubts the European Central Bank can meet market expectations of bold steps to combat the debt crisis.
+LONDON, July 31 (Reuters) - The euro rose against the dollar on Tuesday on month-end demand, but stayed below three-week highs on doubts the European Central Bank can meet market expectations of bold steps to combat the debt crisis.

-Expectations that the ECB may lower interest rates in the near term saw the euro hit a record low against the higher-yielding Australian dollar.
+Expectations that the ECB may lower interest rates in coming months saw the euro hit a record low against the higher-yielding Australian dollar.
 The Aussie was also buoyed by comments from Chinese premier Wen Jiabao that China would fine-tune policy to support economic growth.

-The single currency was up 0.2 percent against the dollar to $1.2280, but well below the high of $1.2390 hit last Friday.
-Traders said the euro moved higher due to buying by sovereign investors in the euro/sterling and euro/Swiss franc currency pairs, probably to meet month-end requirements.
+The single currency rose 0.25 percent against the dollar to $1.2285, well below the high of $1.2390 hit last Friday.
+Traders said the euro moved higher due to buying by a sovereign investor in the euro/sterling currency pair, probably to meet month-end requirements.

 That led to some to pare bets on euro weakness.
 Traders cited strong offers to sell the currency above $1.2300 while bids were layered below $1.2250 and stop losses at $1.2220.